condon-lab/Tadych_2024_AZGroundwaterWells/README.md

-# Evaluation of Spatial and Temporal Patterns of Well Distributions and Groundwater: A Historical and Statistical Analysis of Arizona
+# Historical Patterns of Well Drilling and Groundwater Depth Across Arizona Considering Groundwater Regulation and Surface Water Access

-*by Danielle E. Tadych, Matthew Ford, Laura E. Condon, Bonnie G. Colby*
+*by Danielle E. Tadych, Matthew Ford, Bonnie G. Colby, Laura E. Condon*

 <br>
 The purpose of this repository is to be able to recreate databases and timeseries from our paper (under review).
 All data for the paper can be found on cyverse <a href="https://gisdata2016-11-18t150447874z-azwater.opendata.arcgis.com/maps/gwsi-app/about">here</a>; however, the goals of this study are for others to recreate these datasets or run new analyses with the raw data.
 Below are instructions on where to download and place the data on this repository so the code runs properly.